Skyezon/aprixia/readme.md

 This app can be run using docker / the standard way

 ## How to run
+if you got any problem when running try checking faq section

 ### If you have docker
 1. setup the env.json